mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 You can also easily transform an iterable into an actual array by using `Array.from` method.
 Be careful though!
 As we've said, laziness is sometimes a big benefit of an iterator.
 Converting it to an array gets rid of all the laziness.
 All the values returned by an iterator get initialized immediately and then they get put into an array.

-In particular, this means that trying to convert our infinite `counterIterator` into an array would result in a catastrophe. `Array.from` would just run forever and never return any value!
+In particular, this means that trying to convert our infinite `counterIterator` into an array would result in a catastrophe. `Array.from` would just run forever and never return any result!
 So before converting an iterable/iterator to an array, make sure it's a safe operation.

 Interestingly, iterables also play nicely with a spread operator (`...`).
 Just keep in mind that this works similarly to an `Array.from`, where all the values of an iterator get initialized at once.